Christmas is a great time to celebrate Jesus. However, it is also a very busy time, so we need to be intentional.

 28 Crown Christmas cards

-Cut out little crown from card, or buy tiny wooden ones from a shop such as The Range and get everyone to create their own style of Christmas card using a crown to represent Jesus the baby also being the king of Kings.
+Cut out a little crown from card, or buy tiny wooden ones from a shop such as The Range and get everyone to create their own style of Christmas card using a crown to represent Jesus the baby also being the king of Kings.
 See more here

 29 Peg Doll Nativity